 Note that the housing unit file contains some records with zero weights.
-These are the GQ placeholder records3.
+These are the GQ placeholder records.
 The housing unit weights were set to zero for these records since they are not housing units, but persons.
 For confidentiality reasons, the GQ data are not provided at the level of an address but only at the person-level.
-All of the GQ person data are included in the PUMS person file except the food stamp recipiency variable, which is included on the GQ placeholder records in the housing unit file.
-For food stamp recipiency estimates of persons in GQs, you will need to match the placeholder records to the person file to get the person weights.
+All of the GQ person data are included in the PUMS person file except the Yearly food stamp/Supplemental Nutrition Assistance Program (SNAP) recipiency variable (FS), which is included on the GQ placeholder records in the housing unit file.
+For food stamp recipiency estimates of persons in GQs, you will need to match the placeholder records to the person file to obtain the person weights.

-A note to GQ data users.
-There are limitations to the usefulness of GQ estimates at the PUMA level.
+Note that there are limitations to the usefulness of GQ estimates at the PUMA level.
 The PUMS weighting controls the GQ estimates to agree with the ACS state level estimates.
 Depending on the application or analysis, GQ data users should consider working with state level estimates rather than PUMAs.